-To make a decision related to the relocation, it is better to investigate the pros and cost of moving to Hungary first.
-Thus we have prepared advantages and drawbacks of living in Hungary reported by Hungarian nationals and expats.
+To make a decision related to the relocation, it is better to investigate the pros and cons of moving to Hungary first.
+Thus we have prepared the advantages and drawbacks of living in Hungary reported by Hungarian nationals and expats.

 - Low cost of living.

-Expats and foreigners moving to Hungary will find out that the prices for both products and services are really affordable whether it concerns food in supermarkets or the apartment rental.
+Expats and foreigners moving to Hungary will find out that the prices for both products and services are really affordable whether it concerns food in supermarkets or apartment rentals.

 - Superb connection with other European countries.